Certificate in Energy Studies

 • Problems in US Energy History

-Capstone ePortfolio
+Capstone

 The ePortfolio is a cumulative project that encourages students to reflect on the work they have done in the program as a whole.
 It serves as an online repository for student organization and learning, and for advisor mentoring and monitoring.
 On the student end, it organizes the students’ interdisciplinary and experiential connections throughout the Energy Studies Program, and fosters reflection and critical evaluation.
 On the faculty side, it facilitates student-advisor interaction and monitoring of progress.

 The capstone ePortfolio is done throughout the student’s learning trajectory in the CES certificate program and finalized in the senior year.
+It is graded on a pass/fail basis.

 ePortfolio Requirements